Non-Opioid Treatments for PainAdmin2022-06-17T12:37:37-04:00

 Corticosteroids (also called “steroids”).
 Useful in treating both acute and chronic pain, steroids decrease inflammation, swelling, and pain by suppressing immune cell activity.
 They are used to treat patients with arthritis, back injuries, nerve pain, and cancer.
 Drawbacks to corticosteroids include the potential to accelerate joint destruction.
 Steroids can also cause side effects like weight gain, high blood pressure, and a weakened immune system.
 Taking low doses short-term and using injections and creams just at the site of pain (instead of taking pills) can help to reduce these side effects.

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs).
-More potent than acetaminophen, but also available over-the-counter and with a prescription for a higher dosage.
-NSAIDs are most effective for mild to moderate pain that’s accompanied by swelling and inflammation.
+NSAIDs are more potent than acetaminophen but are also available over-the-counter and with a prescription for a higher dosage.
+NSAIDs are most effective for mild to moderate pain accompanied by swelling and inflammation.
 They also help lower fever and reduce inflammation.
 A downside for older patients is the risk of organ toxicity, kidney or liver failure, and ulcers.
 Long-term use can lead to gastrointestinal upset and bleeding, and the FDA warns that NSAIDs (other than aspirin) may increase the risk of heart disease and stroke.